← Back to All Dogs

 Lab mixes are MORE common than purebreds in Calgary rescues.
 The frequent crosses: Borador (Lab + Border Collie, smartest Lab mix, the right starter Border Collie for active families — see our BC adoption guide), Labsky/Huskador (Lab + Husky, 40–60 lbs, more independent than purebred Lab), Sheprador (Lab + German Shepherd, 60–80 lbs, intelligent and protective), Labradoodle (Lab + Poodle, lower-shedding), Pitador (Lab + Pit Bull, common in Calgary).
 Lab mixes typically inherit the friendly trainable Lab temperament with traits from their other parent.

 A note on "Black Lab Rescue Alberta" searches: this name surfaces in Calgary Lab adoption searches but we cannot independently verify a registered Alberta organization by exactly this name as of 2026.
 Most likely refers to (1) general Calgary rescues that often have black Labs, (2) the Labrador Retriever Club of Canada (LRCC) rescue referral network, or (3) defunct/rebranded organization.
 Verify any rescue via Canada Revenue Agency charitable registry + AB physical address + recent listings.
-All Labrador Retrievers and Lab mixes listed below are sourced from 15+ Calgary-area rescues, updated every 2 hours.
+All Labrador Retrievers and Lab mixes listed below are sourced from 15+ Calgary-area rescues, updated regularly.

 Looking at all large dogs in Calgary?